Welcome to our store

 Many couples choose an emerald cut engagement ring not only for its appearance but also for the symbolism associated with this diamond shape.

 The emerald cut is often linked with clarity, honesty and emotional transparency.
-Because the diamond has a large open table and long parallel facets, the stone reveals its internal structure more clearly than most other cuts.
-This visual openness has long been associated with trust and sincerity in relationships.
+Because the diamond has a large open table and long step cut facets, the stone reveals its internal structure more clearly than most other diamond shapes.
+This openness is commonly associated with trust and sincerity in relationships.

 Common symbolic meanings connected with emerald cut rings include:

-Historically this cut was also associated with aristocratic jewelry and high end design houses, which reinforces its reputation as one of the most elegant engagement ring styles.
+Historically, emerald cut diamonds were associated with aristocratic jewelry and sophisticated design houses, reinforcing their reputation as one of the most elegant engagement ring styles.

 How to Choose a High Quality Emerald Cut Diamond

-Choosing the right emerald cut diamond requires paying close attention to several important technical characteristics.
-Because of the step cut facet structure, imperfections or poor proportions are easier to notice.
+Choosing the right emerald cut diamond requires paying close attention to clarity, proportions and symmetry.
+Because of the step cut facet structure, imperfections and poor cutting become more visible than in brilliant cut diamonds.

 Clarity and Diamond Transparency

 Clarity plays a major role in emerald cut diamonds.
-The large table facet and long step facets create a clear window into the interior of the stone.
-For this reason most jewelers recommend selecting diamonds with higher clarity grades.
+The large table facet creates a clear view into the interior of the stone, which is why jewelers often recommend higher clarity grades.

-• VS1 or VS2 for eye clean diamonds
+- VS1 or VS2 for eye clean appearance

-• SI1 only if inclusions are not visible
+- SI1 only when inclusions are not visible

-Diamonds with higher clarity allow the hall of mirrors effect to appear clean and uninterrupted.
+Higher clarity allows the hall of mirrors effect to appear clean and uninterrupted.

 Ideal Length to Width Ratio

-• 1.50 ratio gives a more elongated elegant shape
+- 1.50 for a more elongated elegant shape

 Most buyers prefer ratios between 1.35 and 1.45 because they create balanced proportions on the hand.